connorwade/connorwade.github.io/src/content/blog/lighthouse-auditing-in-dev.md

 ...
 ```

 I prefer to keep the preview in my script, but not every build system allows that like Vite does.
-You may even need to make a custom node server to serve a local distributable or use an npm package that serves local files for some frameworks.
+You may even need to make a custom node server to serve a local build or use an npm package that serves local files for some frameworks.

 Now you should be able to run the script simply with: